Perspectives

 Your project management tool defines your workflows and how you interact with others in your organisation.
 By its very nature, it requires universal buy-in.
 Your whole team needs to adopt it and use it religiously.

 What do we use?
-Asana.
+ClickUp.

 • Wistia.
 Video hosting.
 I have another article in the works about why you should not host your corporate videos on YouTube.
 Wistia and Vimeo are the alternatives we suggest.
 Vimeo is blocked in Indonesia, Wistia is not, so we use Wistia for our website (we do a lot of work for Indonesian clients) and suggest it for anyone who needs to be seen there.